Desktop Metal: $179 Million Merger to $7 Million Sale

 Merger triggers note default.
 The merger with Nano Dimension constituted an event of default under Desktop Metal's Convertible Senior Notes Indenture.
 The company had already missed required interest payments on these 2022 convertible notes, and the change of control accelerated the default.
 The Delaware litigation generated legal fees, including approximately $29 million owed to Quinn Emanuel Urquhart & Sullivan LLP for forcing Nano to complete the merger.

 The July liquidity cliff.
 In July 2025, a stalking horse bidder came forward to potentially acquire Desktop Metal's assets and provide financing through the bankruptcy process.
-Then, on July 24, 2025—four days before the bankruptcy filing—the bidder withdrew.
-The bidder cited the DIP financing that would be required to support Desktop Metal's high cash burn rate as the reason for withdrawal.
+On July 24, 2025, the bidder withdrew, citing the DIP financing required to support Desktop Metal's cash burn rate.

 The withdrawal left Desktop Metal on what court filings described as an "imminent liquidity cliff."
 The company was days from running out of cash entirely, facing inability to pay employees and the potential insolvency of foreign subsidiaries.
 In response, management arranged a private sale of the foreign subsidiaries to Anzu Partners to generate liquidity.
 Chapter 11 petitions followed four days later.